-HOW MANY WORDPRESS BLOGS ARE THERE IN THE WORLD?
+HOW MANY WORDPRESS BLOGS ARE IN THE WORLD?

-When blogging began in the late ’90s, the first type of blogger appeared was the online diary bloggers.
+How many blogs are in the world?
+When blogging began in the world in late ’90s, the first type of blogger appeared was the online diary bloggers.
 These were people who wanted to take their daily journal online to share their experiences, feelings, and innermost thoughts with an audience.

 Today, there are more blogs on the internet than ever before and they cover a wide variety of topics, from cooking to parenting and from career advice to floral arrangements